Turidus/MinecraftMapmaker-JediTion/resources/README.md

 The field maxS hast to bigger than 0.
 It limits the size of the generated maxS.
 If you set it too low you have to import lots of schematics, if you set it too high, importing the schematics can choke or even outright crash your server (see About large images).

+####Colors and Blocks
+In this window you can select the colors that are used by clicking the check mark and also select, where available, which block to use for this color.

 ## About the cobblestone line
 When you built/import the construct, you will notice that